SUNRUSE-Junk-Drawer/sunruse-math-vector/readme.md

 Given:

 * An input vector or scalar representing the vector to reflect
-* An input vector or scalar representing the normal of the surface to reflect against
+* An input vector representing the normal of the surface to reflect against
 * An output vector

-Writes the reflection of the first input vector or scalar against the normal specified in the second input vector or scalar to the output vector.
+Writes the reflection of the first input vector or scalar against the normal specified in the second input vector to the output vector.

 ## Magnitude-based